Glossopetalon spinescens: Taxonomy

-Distribution
+Distribution and habitat

 Glossopetalon spinescens occurs across a wide range, from southeastern Washington state in the north, south to isolated disjunct populations in the south of Mexico (Guanajuato, Oaxaca, Tlaxcala and Veracruz).

 Besides the Mexican states mentioned above, G. spinescens also occurs in the states of Chihuahua, Coahuila, Nuevo León, Sonora and Tamaulipas.

 In the US it occurs, from north to south and west to east, in the states of Washington, Idaho, Montana, Oregon, Wyoming, California, Nevada, Utah, Colorado, Arizona, New Mexico, Oklahoma and Texas.
-In none of these states is it widespread, but rather localised to a number of counties.
+It is not widespread in these states, but is rather localised to a number of counties.
 In general, this is a rare plant, found most often in scattered concentrations.
 In Montana and Wyoming it is especially rare, only occurring in a single county (Beaverhead and Sweetwater, respectively).
+It grows in chaparral and brush country, rocky slopes, canyons and cliffs.

 Ecology

 It occurs in calcareous soils on limestone.
 It occurs at altitudes of approximately 850 to 2200m in Arizona.
 It grows on hillsides, rocky slopes and crevices and ledges of cliffs in canyons and outcrops in desert scrub, grasslands, chaparral and juniper woodland habitats.

 It flowers from March to September throughout its range, March or April to May in Arizona.